 If merchants are shipping their product(s), the merchant must ship via a carrier that issues tracking numbers and reliable shipping documentation, retain such tracking numbers and relevant shipping documentation on file, and provide such tracking numbers and shipping documentation to Bolt upon request to help Bolt fight chargebacks;

 The goods purchased must be sent to the shipping address that was indicated and approved via the Bolt platform at the time of purchase.
+Qualifying Digital Orders must be sent to the email address or other online delivery method that was indicated and approved via the Bolt platform.
 If any of the order details change after this point, the transaction is an Excluded Transaction (as defined below).
-Merchants must retain documentation relating to the shipping address used throughout any given transaction (including all changes thereto) and, if a fraudulent chargeback is received where Bolt believes there may have been a change of address after the time of purchase, merchants will provide such shipping documentation to Bolt upon request; and
+Merchants must retain documentation relating to the shipping address, or for Qualifying Digital Orders the email address or other online delivery information, used throughout any given transaction (including all changes thereto) and, if a fraudulent chargeback is received where Bolt believes there may have been a change of address after the time of purchase, merchants will provide such shipping documentation or online delivery information to Bolt upon request; and

 The merchant must provide Bolt notice of the unauthorized transaction within 90 days of the date the transaction was processed.